QuickSpot/walter-documentation/walter-modem/arduino_esp-idf/reference/sockets.md

 ### `socketReceive`

-Receive data from an incomming socket connection, or from the remote server.
+Receive data from an incoming socket connection, or from the remote server.

 > [!TIP]
 > make sure you have received a ring notification beforehand.